greytyler/greytyler/README.md

 - 🔭 I’m currently working on different software development and cloud data analytics projects.

-- 🌱 I’m currently experimenting with **Ai** while sharpening my other technical skillio
+- 🌱 I’m currently experimenting with **Ai** while sharpening my other technical skil

 - 👯 I’m looking to collaborate on **different software engineering projects or challenges, especially in sofware dev, data and AI**
 - 📊Always **learning, practising, building, improving and of course, enjoying 😅💪